 Interesting Facts: EPA’s Clean Power Plan & Clean Water Rule

 Lately, you may have read about a lot of issues surrounding the EPA and its key policies.
-In this article, we wanted to summarize two policies that are expected to face reconsideration by the new administration.
+In this article, we summarize two policies that may face reconsideration by the new administration.
 The Clean Water Rule and the Clean Power Plan.

 Clean Water Rule

 The goal of the Clean Water Rule is to protect the streams and wetlands that have been scientifically shown to affect the quality of downstream water.

 – First of all, the Clean Water Rule protects water features like Prairie potholes, Carolina and Delmarva bays, and Pocosins.

 – Many rely on such water sources.
 According to the EPA, one in three Americans get drinking water from streams.
 These streams were vulnerable to pollution before the Clean Water Rule.